Samdice18/Intellij_idea_community-execution-script/README.md

 # USE:

-you can run it by typing the toolname and the folder or file you want to open:
+you can run it by typing the tool name and the folder or file you want to open:
   - idea project
   - idea squidgame.java